t-hendricks/tic-tac-toe/README.md

 ## Current Features
 - **Interactive Elements:** Clicking / tapping each tile will alternate the state of the game for each player.
 - **Audio/Visual Feedback:** Each sound and visual cue informs the players when someone has won, lost, tie, or change turns thoughout the game.
-- **Stat Tracker:** For the competitors, multiple games can be played to keep a score count for each game session and reset-board button to start a new game.
+- **Stat Tracker:** For the competitors, multiple games can be played to keep a score count for each game session with a reset-board button to start a new game.
 - **Clean Slate:** No need to refresh the page or open a new tab to reset stats.
 It is as simple as clicking the clear scores button.
 ## Technologies Used
 - ### Version Control: